traitecoevo/austraits.build/docs/TipTricks.md

 ### Merging someone else’s PR

-When merging in someone else’s PR, the buitlin options aren’t ideal. as they either take all of the commits on a branch (ugh, messy), OR make the commit under the name of the person merging the request.
+When merging in someone else’s PR, the built-in options aren’t ideal. as they either take all of the commits on a branch (ugh, messy), OR make the commit under the name of the person merging the request.